BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 Authorization: Basic dGVzdDp0ZXN0
 ```

-This technique doesn't secure our information but at least allows us not to send it clearly.
+This technique doesn't secure the information but at least allows the client not to send it clearly to the server that, as it comes the request, decode the information and elaborate it.

 **JWT** (_JSON Web Tokens_) technology instead allows the platform to implement a client-side session system, so the server-side of the platform that is tipically involved to handle this problem is now free.